necauqua/starsector-fixes/readme.md

 It has nothing to do with starsector-fixes, see [this](https://stackoverflow.com/questions/55847497/how-do-i-troubleshoot-inconsistency-detected-dl-lookup-c-111-java-result-12)
-.
+(tl;dr: try using AdoptOpenJDK instead of what you were using).

 - When opening the intel view by pressing E the game crashes with `Comparison method violates its general contract`.

-  Well, you can try adding the `-Djava.util.Arrays.useLegacyMergeSort=true` parameter and for some people it somehow fixes it, but the game already does literally that, but in code - so this shouldn't actually happen ¯\_(ツ)_/¯
+Well, you can try adding the `-Djava.util.Arrays.useLegacyMergeSort=true` parameter and for some people it somehow fixes it, but the game already does literally that, but in code - so this shouldn't actually happen ¯\\\_(ツ)_/¯

 ## License